iamvar/jetbrains_guide/sites/dotnet-guide/contents/tutorials/htmx-aspnetcore/tabs-tabs-tabs/index.md

 }
 ```

 You could imagine calling a database or third-party service to retrieve information.
 And again, we see the ternary approach used to handle initial page loads and HTMX requests.
 At this point, you're likely sensing a pattern.
 As always, consider your use case and whether it would be more beneficial to separate the tabs into different endpoints.
+It's worth repeating, HTMX is a tool and how you utilize it is up to you and your creativity.
+You can choose when and where to apply HTMX.
+You may find in your development, it's easier to start with HTMX up front, or to develop a fully functional app then layer in HTMX functionality later.
+Each approach is equally valid and encouraged.

-In the following video, we'll see how to handle keyboard shortcuts.
+In the following video, we'll see how to give our apps the "desktop app" feeling and handle keyboard shortcuts.